Sugar-Free Pumpkin Spice Creamer Recipe

-So let me show you how to make a keto pumpkin creamer in less than 5 minutes.
+Let me show you how to make a keto pumpkin creamer in less than 5 minutes.

 Heat and whisk heavy cream, almond milk, sweetener, pumpkin pie spices, and pumpkin puree into a small saucepan.

-Boil for 1 minute, stirring occasionally, then remove from heat and stir in vanilla extract and cool 15 minutes in the pan, uncovered.
+Boil for 1 minute, stirring occasionally, then remove from heat and stir in vanilla extract and cool it for 15 minutes in the pan, uncovered.

 Finally, remove the cinnamon stick from the saucepan and transfer the sugar-free pumpkin spice creamer into a glass mason jar.

-Store the cooled pumpkin creamer in a sealed glass mason jar in the fridge for up to 4 days and enjoy pure pumpkin flavor every morning in your coffee!
+Store the cooled pumpkin creamer in a sealed glass mason jar in the fridge for up to 4 days, and enjoy pure pumpkin flavor every morning in your coffee!